stefan-hoeck/idris2-elab-util/src/Doc/Meta.md

 to programmatically generate new ones.

-This library provides pretty printers for visualizing the structure of `TTImp` values and utility functions for defining dissecting them.
+This library provides pretty printers for visualizing the structure of `TTImp` values and utility functions for defining and dissecting them.

-## Quotes: Generating TTImp values from expressions
+### Quotes: Generating TTImp values from expressions

 Writing `TTImp` trees manually can be verbouse, tedious and error-prone.
 Idris provides several types of quotes to convert valid